openjdk/jextract/README.md

 ### Building jextract tool

 jextract depends on clang+LLVM binaries.
 Please download and install clang+LLVM binaries for your platform.
 You can find the prebuilt binaries from [https://releases.llvm.org/download.html](https://releases.llvm.org/download.html).
-The path of the clang+LLVM installation is provided using the `LIBCLANG_HOME` variable.
+The path of the clang+LLVM installation is provided using the `libclang_home` variable.

 Gradle tool needs jdk 17 or below to run.
 JAVA_HOME should be set to jdk 17 or below.
 Or PATH should contain java from jdk 17 or below. jdk18 build is